The days of a freewheeling, lightly regulated airline industry may be nearing an end.

 “In most instances, the airline bears no burden from passengers changing flights,” says Paul Hudson, FlyersRights.org’s president.
 “Quite the opposite.”

-He notes that passengers typically have to pay the differential in price for the new flight along with a hefty change fee.
-Yet the costs associated with shifting a passenger’s electronic reservation from one flight to another are “minimal,” and the effect of changing that passenger from what is typically a cheaper to a more expensive ticket, coupled with a change fee, amounts to a windfall profit for the airline.
+Passengers typically have to pay the differential in price for the new flight plus a hefty change fee.
+Yet the costs associated with shifting a passenger’s electronic reservation from one flight to another are “minimal.”
+And the effect of changing that passenger from what is typically a cheaper to a more expensive ticket, coupled with a change fee, amounts to a windfall profit for the airline.